barbagroup/PetIBM/doc/markdowns/examples2d.md

 * Ghia, U. K. N. G., Ghia, K. N., & Shin, C. T. (1982).
 High-Re solutions for incompressible flow using the Navier-Stokes equations and a multigrid method.
 Journal of computational physics, 48(3), 387-411.
 * Koumoutsakos, P., & Leonard, A. (1995).
 High-resolution simulations of the flow around an impulsively started cylinder using vortex methods.
 Journal of Fluid Mechanics, 296, 1-38.
+* Taira, K., & Colonius, T. (2007).
+The immersed boundary method: a projection approach.
+Journal of Computational Physics, 225(2), 2118-2137.